mputzi/moodle-mod_mootyper/README.md

 Using MooTyper activity module is very simple.
 An instance can be added as a new activity in a course like Lesson or Quiz.
-Thanks to Mary Cooch from moodle.org we have this video, which shows how to add exercises, create mootyper instance, and than view grades.
-It's a little outdated (one of the first versions of mootyper), but I guess everything stil holds:
+Thanks to Mary Cooch from moodle.org we have this video, which shows how to add exercises, create mootyper instance, and then view grades.
+It's a little outdated (one of the first versions of mootyper), but I guess everything still holds:

 http://www.youtube.com/watch?v=Twl-7CGrS0g